 The Company proposes to conduct a reverse circulation drill program at San Marcial in due course.
-The timing for the start of the drill program will be dependent on the availability of the Company's technical team which is currently focused on conducting a drilling program at the nearby Cerro Caliche project.
+The timing for the start of the drill program will be dependent on the availability of the Company's technical team which is currently focused on developing the nearby Cerro Caliche project.